EwanStanich/GestureTracking/README.md

 To train data, run train_data.py and the model will be output as action.h5.

 To run prediction in real-time, uncomment the predictions() function in gesturetrack.py and run the file.

+I have also added an ipynb file for Jupyter notebooks.
+Instructions are easy to follow; however, when closing the camera, normally done by pressing q, Jupyter Notebooks has some issue with OpenCV, and thus the window with the camera open will freeze and not allow a rerun.
+To avoid this and run functions that open the camera multiple times, you must interrupt the kernel by pressing i twice.
+When you are done, you will then need to restart the kernel and the frozen window will close.